 Today people find kindred spirits and form bonds with others based on various interests and ideologies.
 “What genre of music do you enjoy” is a pretty common question and would leave you a bit confused unless you know what you like and can spell it out for the other person.
 But most of the time you would stand there wondering what you genuinely enjoy and scroll through the list of musical genres in your head.
 When you finally pick a genre and let them know, the next question would be your favourite sub-genre, since it is a pretty big deal nowadays.
 Even in the case of metal, you can’t just say you like metal and leave it at that.
 To sound cooler, you would probably say that you only listen to black metal bands from Sweden.
 Electronic music is no exception to this trend and has its own array of sub-genres that differentiate between your favourite artists.
 Some of these artists do make music that belongs to various sub-genres, and they do not confine themselves to just one in particular.
+Even country music is now being remixed into electronic music!
 Let us examine a few of the sub-genres in Electronic Music.

 Electronic Dance Music

 Electronic Dance Music, or EDM, is one of the most well-known sub-genres whose name is often used interchangeably with Electronic Music.
 As is apparent from the title, this music intends to get people on their feet.
 You can hear EDM playing at your favourite clubs or local festivals.
 Some of the biggest names in EDM includes Skrillex, David Guetta and Martin Garrix.

 House Music, whose name is said to have originated from a Chicago club named The Warehouse, uses deep bass and synth along with occasional rap.
 Some famous artists of this genre include Calvin Harris, Tiesto and Afrojack.